vperpl/sex-ploits/README.md

 # sex-ploits - 02.04.2021
+Released League of Legends bypass on discord. <br>
 <h1>**Working**</h1><br>

 **Shop Exploit** - Lets you connect to any player's shop with just his summoner name. <br>